ryu878/pybingx/README.md

     symbol: The trading pair symbol (e.g., "MINA-USDT").
     margin_type: The margin type to set ("ISOLATED" or "CROSSED").
     recv_window: The receive window for the request (optional).

+### `get_leverage_and_positions(symbol: str, recv_window: int = None)`
+Query the opening leverage and available positions of the user in the specified symbol contract.

+    symbol: The trading pair symbol (e.g., "BCH-USDT").
+    recv_window: The receive window for the request (optional).

+### `set_leverage(symbol: str, leverage: int, side: str, recv_window: int = None)`
+Adjust the user's opening leverage in the specified symbol contract.

+    symbol: The trading pair symbol (e.g., "ETH-USDT").
+    leverage: The leverage value to set (e.g., 8).
+    side: The position side ("LONG" or "SHORT").
+    recv_window: The receive window for the request (optional).

 ## Contributing